-Quasar Distributors, LLC, a wholly-owned broker-dealer subsidiary of Foreside Financial Group, LLC, is located at 111 E. Kilbourn Avenue, Suite 2200, Milwaukee, Wisconsin 53202, and is the distributor for the shares of the Fund.
+Quasar Distributors, LLC ("Quasar" or "Distributor"), a wholly-owned broker-dealer subsidiary of Foreside Financial Group, LLC, is located at Three Canal Plaza, Suite 100, Portland, Maine 04101, and is the distributor for the shares of the Fund.
 Quasar is a registered broker-dealer and a member of the Financial Industry Regulatory Authority.
 Shares of the Fund are offered on a continuous basis.